Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Introduction

 \section{Introduction}

 Dynamic state estimation in nonlinear stochastic experimental systems remains a central challenge in many areas of science and engineering.
-In particular, with stochastic differential equations, When nonlinear drift or diffusion terms and are present, the distribution of the solution becomes non-Gaussian, making exact tracking with a Kalman filter intractable.
+In particular, with stochastic differential equations, when nonlinear drift or diffusion terms are present, the distribution of the solution becomes non-Gaussian, making exact tracking with a Kalman filter intractable.
 Standard approximate filters such as the Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF) perform approximations either by linearizing the model (EKF) or by propagating a small set of points that encode only the mean and covariance of the state distribution (UKF), and thus may perform poorly when nonlinearities are strong or the system exhibits transitions between different dynamical regimes \citep{julier1997new, simon2006optimal}.

 A different strategy is to transform the representation of the dynamics.
-Operator-theoretic and lifting-based methods seek coordinates in which nonlinear dynamical evolution becomes linear, as in Koopman and Carleman frameworks \citep{brunton2016koopman,Mauroy2019,Klus2020}.
-Extensions to stochastic systems include stochastic Koopman operators \citep{Crnjaric2017,Nueske2023}.
-These methods enable linear prediction in lifted coordinates but do not, in general, guarantee invertibility of the lifting map or consistency with It\^{o} calculus.
-Furthermore, they are theoretically infinite-dimensional and practical implementations require truncation, which introduces closure errors and often necessitates high-dimensional approximations.
-Meanwhile, Gaussian variational surrogates approximate the time-marginal density \citep{Archambeau2007}, rather than representing the dynamics themselves, which can complicate sequential filtering.
+Operator-theoretic and lifting-based frameworks, such as those based on Koopman operators or Carleman linearization, provide a rigorous foundation for global linearization and dimensional reduction \citep{brunton2016koopman, Mauroy2019, Klus2020, gutierrez2021reduced}.
+While these methods extend naturally to stochastic systems \citep{Crnjaric2017, Nueske2023}, they face significant practical hurdles.
+Because these frameworks are theoretically infinite-dimensional, finite-dimensional truncations often introduce closure errors and necessitate high-dimensional approximations that might be computationally expensive.
+Furthermore, they generally do not guarantee the invertibility of the lifting map or strict consistency with Itô calculus.
+In parallel, Gaussian variational surrogates approximate time-marginal densities \citep{Archambeau2007}, but because they prioritize marginals over a direct representation of the underlying dynamics, they can complicate sequential filtering.